-The Junior Primary phase of Cordwalles is a happy, vibrant place with lots of activity, fun and interactive learning happening.
-There is always a busy hum as boys are guided to new knowledge in a structured, organised environment.
-The development of a positive self-esteem is of paramount importance.
-The exploration of creative ideas is a focus and the development of problem solving and critical thinking skills through activities makes this school an ideal learning environment for young boys.
+The Junior Primary is a happy, vibrant place, filled with activity, fun and interactive learning.
+There is a busy hum as boys are guided to new knowledge and skills, in a spacious environment conducive to learning and exploring.
+The development of a positive self-esteem in each pupil is of paramount importance, the exploration of creative ideas is a focus and the development of problem solving and critical thinking skills, through relevant activities, makes this school an ideal learning environment for young boys.
 They begin to work co-operatively with their peers and develop their language skills as they communicate their ideas and learn tolerance and acceptance of others in group situations.
-Additional languages – Zulu and Afrikaans are introduced from Grade 1.
+Additional languages, isiZulu and Afrikaans, are introduced from Grade 1.

-Once a year, the boys in every Junior Primary class share a very special time with their Mums and Dads during either a, “Mums and Sons” or a “Dads and Lads” activity.
-These consist of a variety of different activities during which some vital one-on-one bonding time takes place between parent and son.
-Grandparents’ Day is one of the happiest days on the calendar, when we are reminded how much it means to the boys to host their grandparents to a fun-filled morning of entertainment.
-Every class also participates in an Outreach project of their choice as well as numerous ongoing Outreach activities which the whole school is involved in.
+Once a year, the boys in every Junior Primary class share a very special time with their Mums and Dads during either a “Mums and Sons” or a “Dads and Lads” event.
+These consist of a variety of activities, during which some vital one-on-one bonding takes place between parent and son, within the school environs.
+Grandparents’ Day is one of the happiest days on the calendar, when we are reminded how much it means to the boys to host their grandparents for a morning of entertainment and to show off their school and their world!
+Every class also participates in a specific Outreach project of their choice, as well as numerous ongoing Outreach activities in which the whole school is involved.

 The Junior Primary builds on the initial foundation laid by the Pre-Primary department and provides the necessary bridge to the Senior Phase of Cordwalles.
 It is a happy, exciting place; a perfect boy-centred environment for a boy to lay his “Foundation for Life”.